 Often children are overly nervous or unable to cooperate for the dental care that they need.
 The goal of sedation dentistry is to complete the necessary dental work while making the experience as positive as possible for the child.

-Oral Conscience Sedation
+Oral Conscious Sedation

 The last option for sedation would be to schedule an appointment with a hospital or a surgical center for a general anesthetic.
 If this option is used, the patient will be fully unconscious for the duration of the dental procedure.
-As pediatric dental specialists, each of our doctors are authorized to practice hospital dentistry at several locations in the Bangor area.
+As pediatric dental specialists, each of our doctors is authorized to practice hospital dentistry at several locations in the Bangor area.